Conducting Due Diligence Before Purchasing A Business.

-Every buyer conducts due diligence before purchasing a business.
-In a general sense, this means that a buyer will investigate the business they are seeking to acquire.
+In a general sense, due diligence refers to anything a buyer may do to investigate the business they are seeking to purchase.
 But what is ‘formal due diligence’?
 When should it start?
 When does it normally start?
 Let’s dive in with Martin at Five Star Business Brokers of South Florida and answer these important questions.

 The buyer normally first learns about a business through a confidential advertisement or some kind of a ‘teaser’ seen online.
-After qualifying oneself and signing a non-disclosure statement, Five Star Business Brokers of South Florida then gives a buyer the comprehensive and confidential listing package about the business.
+After qualifying the buyer and signing a non-disclosure statement, Five Star Business Brokers of South Florida then gives a buyer the comprehensive and confidential listing package about the business.

 Simply by being told the name of a business, buyers today can investigate quite a bit simply through internet searches (think restaurant reviews).
 They can also use the internet to investigate competitors and conduct demographic research about industry dynamics for the subject business.
 Many other confidential details about the business are explained in the confidential listing package provided by Five Star Business Brokers.
 These include information about the lease, financials of the business, and how the business operates.

 Face to Face Meeting with the Seller

 if interested further, a face to face meeting or conference call is arranged.
 Here, Martin at Five Star Business Brokers of South Florida will ensure the buyer’s questions are asked properly and answered as clearly as possible.
 Sometimes at this point a buyer will make an offer.
 Sometimes at this point the buyer may then request more information.

 - ‘Formal due diligence phase’ starts at the point when the seller no longer wishes to release information to the buyer unless there is a signed letter of intent or purchase contract (typically followed by a refundable deposit held in escrow).